DNAnexus Documentation

 In addition, you need to define what resources - what cloud storage buckets, for example, or what other cloud services - can be accessed by jobs using the access credentials returned by the token exchange.
 To do this, you must configure access permissions within your cloud provider's system.

 Each cloud provider has a different mechanism for configuring trust conditions and access permissions.
 On AWS, you must create a role and attach a trust policy (for trust conditions) and a permissions policy (for access permissions).
-For more information, see this AWS guide.
+For more information, see .

 Specifying Trust Conditions